-In alphabetical order, my research interests are:
+In alphabetical order, my academic interests are:

 In 1924, Hans Berger built the first electroencephalogram (EEG) to non-invasively detect electrical activity in the human brain.
 He observed two distinct rhythmic oscillations: one, at a frequency near 10Hz, was prominent in the visual cortex when the subject’s eyes were closed, and the other, at a frequency near 20Hz, largely replaced it when the eyes opened.
 The first he named “alpha waves,” and the second, naturally, “beta waves.”